Every drop counts

 Wouldn't it be nice to instantly hear how a competitor tries push the edge of technology in tight plays like the Montney and Duvernay in the field?
 AppIntel keeps you up to speed.

-Even details of water management advances are disclosed in regulatory applications.
+AppIntel AI contains details of water management advances vetted by by the regulator.
 The regulator is a very picky adjudicator.
+They challenge every pressure.
 They want all the technical details.
-You can see it all through AppIntel.
+You can see it all in AppIntel AI.

 You need to be watching what other operators are doing.
-Applications are leading indicators of future industry activity.
+AppIntel AI predicts the future for the coming year using leading indicators.
+It divines using operator planned activity.

-Applications are an exposé of practical technology use.
-They show how technology works out in the field.
-They indicate success and failure of each type of technology.
-They even offer ways to conduct look-back analysis on technology installations.
+Appintel AI is an exposé of practical technology use.
+It shows how technology works out in the field.
+It indicates success and failure of each type of technology.
+It even offers ways to conduct look-back analysis on technology installations.

-Applications also broadcast the pessimism (or optimism) of an operator.
-They indicate the operator's short and long term plans.
+AppIntel AI helps you find the pessimism (or optimism) of an operator.
+It indicates the operator's short- and long-term plans.

-The best way to stay on top of oil field technology is to watch applications.
+The best way to stay on top of oil field technology is to use AppIntel AI.

-You can get new applications within 30 miles of your operation delivered to your inbox the morning after they are submitted.
-Area alerts from AppIntel.
+You can get competitors new plans within 30 miles of your operation delivered to your inbox the morning after they are submitted Area alerts from AppIntel.

 Tags: Tight, Cut costs